For this New Year’s post, I wanted to bring back my best friend and greatest teacher: my Mom, Tarane.

 #5: “If you don’t ACT on the recognition of being a toxic person’s victim, you immediately become a volunteer by default.
 Never volunteer to be the diapers for emotional pants sh*tters.” – Natasha

 #10: “Up until a few years ago, I empathized to a detriment with people’s INTENTIONS – especially when it came to family members and lovers.
-I knew that their intentions weren’t bad and that deep down, they loved me but I always ended up short-changed and heartbroken.
+I knew that their intentions weren’t bad and that deep down, they loved me but I always ended up feeling terrible about myself.
 I realized that family, lovers, and friends can love me with all their heart.
 They could never intend to hurt me, but you will never live a life on your terms if you continue to put up with other people’s dysfunction as a result of an intention that you may know deep down, but that their actions negate.
 Remember – Your boundaries and tolerations go hand-in-hand.
 You will only tolerate people who treat you no worse than you are already treating yourself.
-My problem was that I was allowing the good intentions of others (because we had history, they were related to me, I knew they weren’t a “bad” person, they were nice to other people, etc.), to fog my vision in regard to their hurtful actions and patterns.” – Natasha
+My problem was that I was allowing the good intentions of others (because we had a history, they were related to me, I knew they weren’t a ‘bad’ person, they were nice to other people, etc.), to fog my vision in regard to their hurtful actions and patterns.” – Natasha

-#11: “Recently, my best friend (I wrote a blog post about one of our text conversations here), told me that I’m the most empathetic person he’s ever known and that I am also, the most unempathetic person he’s ever known.
+#11: “Recently, a friend (I wrote a blog post about one of our text conversations here), told me that I’m the most empathetic person he’s ever known and that I am also, the most unempathetic person he’s ever known.
 This made me laugh because we know each other so well, I knew exactly what he meant.
 Because I don’t outsource my empathy, I’m able to love, empathize, and connect with people on a level that most can’t.
 Conversely, I don’t empathize to the point that it starts to cost me – my health, sanity, happiness, self-respect, boundaries, and sense of reality.
 This used to induce a lot of guilt because we are taught from a young age to empathize with everyone at all costs.
 The moment that someone dishonors you, you are under no obligation to continue to put yourself in their shoes to try and figure out why they did what they did.
 The only obligation you have is to take care of yourself, maintain healthy boundaries, and get the f*ck out of Dodge.
 I don’t make a big production out of it and kick and scream, I just fold.
-This is how you become The One That Got Away and this is how you get people to regret how they treated you (remember: if they had the capacity to treat you terribly, they are ONLY going to be capable of selfish regret, not genuine remorse).
-I may not outsource my empathy but because of that, I live a much more peaceful, drama-free and happy life.
+This is how you become The One That Got Away and this is how you get people to regret what they did to you (remember: if they had the capacity to treat you terribly, they are ONLY going to be capable of selfish regret, not genuine remorse).
+I may not outsource my empathy but because of that, I live a much more peaceful, drama-free, and happy life.
 I’m also able to love, connect, and empathize that much deeper.” – Natasha

 #12: “Keep in mind that life is a sexually transmitted syndrome.
 It’s terminal and we are all inflicted.
 We begin to die from the moment we are conceived.
 Keeping this in mind enables you to stop wasting your precious time and energy trying to change/convince someone that you’re worthy of their love.” – Tarane